 Embedded workspaces Essentially workspace or workspaces that are nested inside another one through mechanisms offered by distributed version control systems.
-In Git it will be through the use of Git submodules, in Mercurial it will be through the use of Mercurial subrepos.
+In Git it will be through the use of Git submodules.

 Exposure

 Exposures A publicly available page that provides access to and information about a specific revision of a workspace.
 Exposures are used to publish the contents of workspaces at points in time where the model(s) contained are considered to be useful.